 Group Chats As Saunas

 One of the most notorious places to get distracted is in the group chat.
 I love sharing this analogy concerning group chats.
 When in a group chat, you want to treat it like a sauna.
 Meaning you just want to get in and out.
 It’s bad for your health to stay in a sauna for too long.
 By the same token, groups chats follow the same logic.
-You can hack them by doing these things.
+Here are some hacks to manage them.

 It is not want to have your Slack channel up all day long.
 Normally, people say, “well what if I need that.
 What if somebody needs something urgent?”.
 Regardless, Slack, or whatever group chat, is not the appropriate forum for urgent messages.
 In fact, it is a time-wasting distraction to constantly leave it open.
 Therefore, use it as a sauna.
 You get in and you get out.
 Designate a time on your calendar to check your Slack channels.
 Here are some other tips: